Collège Martin Luther King 6ème to 3ème

-Lessons largely take place from 8.45am to 4.10 pm Monday, Tuesday, Thursday and Friday, Wednesday 8.45am – 5.10pm.
-These schedules make it possible to take the buses of the many lines also serving the Lycée Franco-Allemand next door.
+Lessons largely take place from 8.45am to 4.20 pm (Monday, Tuesday, Thursday and Friday), and 8.45am – 5.15pm (Wednesday).
+These schedules make it possible to take the buses of the many lines also serving the Lycée Franco-Allemand and Louis Blériot primary school.

 Collège Martin Luther King